 Green 'Green is great' Highlighting the best parts of the child's work.
 Also at the end of the piece of work, may indicate WEWW Orange 'Stop and think about this' Child is to return to the work to make improvements when directed.
-Also at the end of the piece of work, may indicate EBI V Verbal feedback has been shared with the child G Guided - on-going input from the teacher © The teacher likes the child's work. √ The teacher has seen the child's work or has seen corrections made to feedback.
+Also at the end of the piece of work, may indicate EBI НОН Hand over hand has been used to support the child VF Verbal feedback has been shared with the child GCT Guided - on-going input from the teacher GTA Guided - on-going input from the TA l Independent work © The teacher likes the child's work. √ The teacher has seen the child's work or has seen corrections made to feedback.
 SP written in margin The child needs to correct their spelling. С Around a dot, when the child has corrected the work TA A TA has worked with a child / group of children to enable them to achieve g Child needs to look at grammar e.g. incorrect tense cl Capital letter р There is missing or incorrect punctuation // New paragraph (when this has been taught)